Personal Assistant Certification and Diploma Programs

 Administrative Assistant - Associate in Arts

 In this program, students are exposed to a variety of tasks, all of which contribute to the accomplishment of goals.
 Emphasizing sound business ethics, students learn that teamwork in an office situation is vitally important to the successful completion of a project.
-Courses that student may take include:
+Courses that students may take include:

 - Electronic spreadsheets